PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-06 08:27:51
+Last updated: 2024-04-06 08:28:24
-Random Quote: I have won every battle, yet somehow I'm losing the war.  -  Robb Stark
+Random Quote: Robin: "That was not cool, Ted."Lily: "Contraction!"Robin: "That wasn't cool, Ted?" - Robin Scherbatsky